mmmries/tankinho/README.md

 $ cd tanks
 ```

-Add Tankinho to your dependencies:
+Add Tankinho to your dependencies in `mix.exs`:

 ```Elixir
 defp deps do